TonyZ97/H20-Game/README.txt

 2. To teach students the basics of pollution modeling, the amount of pollution each land use generates can be changed via sliders.
 In this game mode, a town is already in place on the map.
 The student can then change the pollution of each type using the slider, with the goal of matching a given total pollution number.
 This mimics the role of researchers calibrating GIS pollution models.

-The program is written in Processing, a language that is backed by Java, but with much easier graphics.
+The program is written in Processing, a language that is backed by Java, but with streamlined graphics.